NorlXol/Minecraft-Server-Config-Optimised/README.md

-A Optimised Minecraft Server COnfig.
+A Optimised Minecraft Server Config.